MengUSTB/hpcams.github.io/index.md

 -	Dig data
 -	Computer graphics and virtualization

+### Important dates:
+- Extended Abstracts (3-4 pages) deadline: July 08, 2018
+- Notification to authors of acceptance: August 20, 2018
+- Session date: 13 September, 2018

+### Guidelines for the preparation of a paper
+General Guidelines, [template and style files can be found here] (https://aip.scitation.org/apc/authors/preppapers)

 ### More information or Contact

-For more information:Check out  [the ICNAAM conference website](http://icnaam.org/) or contac wangxianmeng@xs.ustb.edu.cn.
+For more information: Check out  [the ICNAAM conference website](http://icnaam.org/) or contact wangxianmeng@xs.ustb.edu.cn.